 The Marchutz legacy of art and art education has inspired thousands of artists and students throughout a fascinating history along the famed Route de Cézanne, at the Châteaunoir, and in the magnificent streets of Aix-en-Provence.
 We aim to preserve and continue this legacy for future generations.

-As the Leo Marchutz School of Painting & Drawing enters its 50th year in existence, we gather with excitement, enthusiasm, and the belief that now is the moment to solidify and finally fully embrace so much light, so much joy, and so much community within a sustainable and long-term format.
+As the Leo Marchutz School of Painting & Drawing celebrates more than 50 years in existence, we gather with excitement, enthusiasm, and the belief that now is the moment to solidify and finally fully embrace so much light, so much joy, and so much community within a sustainable and long-term format.
 We invite you to read on to learn about the history and legacy of the Leo Marchutz School of Painting & Drawing.

 HISTORY